tomedegroot/study-material/linuxEssentialsCertification/understandingOpenSourceSoftwareAndLicensing.md

 Remember: if you modify software and want to distribute it, you need to know which license to use.

 One distro has many applications and comes with many different licenses.

+##Open Source Business Models##

+How can a company make a profit if it's product is available for free on the internet?

+1. Services and support (Training, game is free but the server is not, etc.)
+2. Dual licensing: one free product and one paid product with more features.
+3. Multiple products: open source product is free, but other product lines are not.
+4. Open source drivers: a driver is not open sourced by a vendor since it would reveal details about the product the company doesn't want to share it.
+5. Bounties, company builds a feature for which is a bounty set by someone else.
+6. Donations

+Open Source licensing can be complex, but it affects how software evolves over time.